Air Conditioner - Ice On Indoor Coils

-Ice on the indoor coils of an air conditioner can cause the unit to stop cooling well, or may even spit water or ice out of the front of the unit.
+Ice on the indoor coils of an Air Conditioner can cause the appliance to stop cooling well.
+This may even cause the Air Conditioner to spit water or ice out of the front of the appliance.
 The primary causes for ice on the coils is the outdoor temperature, fan speed, or a dirty filter.

 Temperature / Fan Issues

-A cool evening in which the outdoor temperature is below 70 degrees F is one of the causes for a window air conditioner to have ice on the indoor coils.
-The best way to prevent ice on coils is to not run the unit if the outdoor temperature is below 70 degrees F. If the temperature is close to 70 or you are unsure of the temperature, you can turn the thermostat to a warmer setting, set the fan switch to the highest position.
+• A cool evening in which the outdoor temperature is below 70 degrees Fahrenheit is one of the causes for a Window Air Conditioner to have ice on the indoor coils.
+The best way to prevent ice on coils is to not run the appliance if the outdoor temperature is below 70 degrees Fahrenheit.
+If the temperature is close to 70 or you are unsure of the temperature, you can turn the thermostat to a warmer setting as well as set the fan switch to the highest position.
 This allows for better airflow across the coils.

 Dirty / Clogged Air Filter